markusos/markusos.github.io/about.md

 ## About Me

-Detail oriented full stack software engineer with 7+ years experience of building high-volume data systems.
-Lead Developer on CipherHealth's Digital Rounding product that was awarded as Best in KLAS 2019.
+Detail-oriented full-stack software engineer with 7+ years experience in building high-volume data systems.
+Lead engineer on CipherHealth's data team, focusing on driving patient engagement and better clinical outcomes through data.

-The web has always fascinated me, so from an early age I started coding web pages and writing software.
-This led me to pursue a Master’s Degree in Computer Science and Engineering at KTH Royal Institute of Technology in Stockholm, Sweden, from where I graduated in December 2013.
-Currently working as a Senior Software Engineer at CipherHealth.

-## Education
+### Education

-### KTH Royal Institute of Technology
+#### KTH Royal Institute of Technology

 **Master of Science in Engineering**